casualuser/casualuser.github.io/services.md

 title: Engineering Services & Consulting
 navigation_title: "Services"
 permalink: /services/
-description: "Expert services in Kubernetes adoption, Platform Engineering, AI Infrastructure, and Cloud Security."
+description: "Expert DevOps consulting services.
+Kubernetes adoption, Platform Engineering, AI Infrastructure, Cloud Security.
+AWS, Terraform, GitOps.
+Get your infrastructure audit today."
 ---

 Webomage is a small, senior engineering agency focused on DevOps, integrations, AI/LLM, fullstack backends, and compliance-aware infrastructure.
 If you're considering work in any of these areas, see [How We Work](/process/) for a quick overview of delivery phases.